maattss/brush-editor/README.md

 - Run `ng serve` for a dev server.
 - Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Dependecies
+## External dependecies
-- bootstrap
+- bootstrap4
-- chart.js/ng2-charts
+- ng2-charts
 - ngx-cookie-service
-- FileSaver.js
+- filesaver.js
 - popper.js
 - math.js